 What Is Staff Augmentation?

-Staff augmentation is one of the outsourcing models that allows you to permanently or temporarily extend your existing team using skilled tech resources.
+Staff augmentation is one of the outsourcing models that allows you to permanently or temporarily extend your existing team of in-house software developers using skilled tech resources.
 Augmented developers or other specialists can become a part of your in-house team on a contractual basis to fill the expertise and skill gaps.
 Before adding specialists, you need to determine existing staff capabilities and define what skills or specialists are still required.

 In other words, the following outsourcing method means that you only recruit staff for a specific project when there is a shortage of skills, reducing recruitment, payroll, and implementation costs.
 In addition, this approach is more flexible and scalable than hiring in-house developers since you can end augmented partnerships much easier than in-house contracts.